gladia-research-group/stag21/content/authors/gs_chris_wojtan/_index.md

 title: Chris Wojtan

 # Is this the primary user of the site?
-superuser: false
+superuser: true

-# Role/position
+# # Role/position
-# role: Administation
+role: Administation

-# Organizations/Affiliations
+# # Organizations/Affiliations
 organizations:
 - name: IST Austria

 social: